mbourque/creo_nc_tools/README.md

 # Creo Cutting Tool Library

 This repository contains cutting tool definitions for Creo Parametric NC.
 Tools are stored as XML parameter files using the standard format.
-The library also includes solid tools.
+The library also includes solid tools and fixtures.

 Each file contains cutter diameter, flute length, overall length, tool material, and the standard Creo NC tool parameters.